 The difference between good health and illness often rests on the knowledge of parents about which herbs are safe and which are dangerous.

 Herbs that pose a threat

-Agave (leaves), oak leaves, aloe, hogwort, amaryllis, bloodroot, bluebonnet, holly, blue-green algae, buttercup, jasmine, belladonna, echinacea, elder, eucalyptus, hemlock, lily of the valley, milkweed, mistletoe, nutmeg, poppy, and ragwort are some of the common herbs on the exhaustive list, out of the hundreds of herbs that pose a threat to bunnies.
+Some of the hundreds of herbs that are harmful to rabbits include agave (leaves), oak leaves, aloe, hogwort, amaryllis, bloodroot, bluebonnet, holly, blue-green algae, buttercup, jasmine, belladonna, echinacea, elder, eucalyptus, hemlock, lily of the valley, milkweed, mistletoe, nutmeg, poppy, and ragwort.

 Rabbit’s Diet – Herbs that are safe